-A large part of our country lies below sea level; that makes us vulnerable to flooding.
+A large part of our country lies below sea level, which makes us vulnerable to flooding.
 Protection against flooding will always remain vitally important.

-Three locks, six dams and four storm surge barriers together form the Delta Works.
+3 locks, 6 dams and 4 storm surge barriers together form the Delta Works.
 They make up the Netherlands’ largest flood defence system.
 The Delta Works were built by Rijkswaterstaat to protect the country against flooding from the North Sea.

 In 2013, the Delta Works were voted the most prestigious hydraulic engineering project in the world

 Rijkswaterstaat started building the Delta Works in the year following the Great Flood of 1953.
 The massive project, with 3 locks, 6 dams and 5 storm surge barriers, was completed in 1997.
 Since 2018 the Haringvliet Barrier also functions as a storm surge barrier, making the number of storm surge barriers managed by Rijkswaterstaat a total of 6.